 The one thing we can be sure of in these uncertain times is just how unbelievably amazing our supporters are.
 The help and love expressed by the community around us during such a challenging time, has been nothing short of incredible.
 With donations to our emergency appeal, supplies to ensure safety for our care team and families, fantastic innovative fundraising and of course good wishes to support Shooting Star Children’s Hospices.

 Fantastic Guildford based rugby team Akuma Beavers tapped into the much loved British tradition and got quizzing to raise money for us!
-The team, who have raised thousands for us over the years, tested our supporters knowledge by holding a virtual pub quiz – with the first being so successful they’ve since held a Hawaiian themed virtual quiz and have raised £3000 between them!
-They have and a 3rd quiz taking place on Saturday 18 April so get swotting – find out more!
+The team, who have raised thousands for us over the years, tested our supporters knowledge by holding a virtual pub quiz – with the first being so successful they’ve since held two more, one Hawaiian themed and another movie themed and have raised over £9,100 between them!

 After seven-year-old Arthur watched the video that some of our fantastic nurses and carers created to spread awareness and hope during this difficult time (you can watch it here), he was inspired to raise some money for his local children’s hospice charity!
 In a letter he shared with us he said “My mum showed me the song on your Facebook page of people singing.
 It made me want to raise money for you so I have had a sponsored lockdown buzz cut!”
 Arthur has always had long hair and never had it short so was a bit nervous!
 Amazing Arthur has raised £455 and says he’s very proud and happy that the hospice will have this money!
 And so you should be Arthur!